Your bag is empty

 Nausea, i.e. the urge to vomit, originates from an area in the brain known as the medulla oblongata.
 This is the same area that regulates autonomic functions such as breathing and sneezing.
 Nausea and vomiting can also occur when this area and other areas of the brain that play a part in controlling this reflex are inflamed due to infections or tumors.
 Some common causes of nausea include:

 Cannabis in general can calm nausea sensations, even those which are severe.
-It can also help to stimulate appetite in a variety of ways.
+It can also help to stimulate appetite in a variety of ways, which is why the correlation between weed and nausea prevention is so strong.

 Receptors associated with the endocannabinoid system are found in the region of the brain that regulates the vomiting (i.e. emetic) reflexes.
 This includes the medulla oblongata.
 Bioactive molecules in cannabis (especially THC) interact directly with these receptors as antiemetics. cannabinoids interact with CB1 receptors in particular to suppress vomiting.